Often, the first question people ask when they learn I do not eat meat is, “How do you get your protein?”

 Green peas and other organic fruits and vegetables are always in my freezer.
 I buy only organic and read the label to make sure nothing is added.
 In the winter months, fresh organic produce in my area is tasteless because it has traveled for many miles and was harvested too early.
 The frozen organic produce was picked at its peak and frozen right away, so it has better taste and more nutrients.
 Foods in the legume family are good sources of vegetarian protein, and peas are no exception: One cup contains 7.9 grams—about the same as a cup of milk.
 I still try to buy leafy organic greens even in the winter months.
 Two cups of raw spinach, for example, contain 2.1 grams of protein, and one cup of chopped broccoli contains 8.1 grams.

 I eat all varieties of dried beans; black, white, pinto, heirloom, etc. One thing all beans have in common is their high amounts of protein.
 Two cups of kidney beans, for example, contain about 26 grams (almost the same as a Big Mac, which has 25 grams!).

 White beans and farro grain are soaking in water above.
 Later today, I will drain them, add fresh water, and slowly simmer them on the stovetop for about two hours.
 I will add spices, dried onion, and blackstrap molasses in the last few minutes of cooking.
 Do not add salt to the water until the end.
 Salt makes the beans tough.
-I will eat the beans with other vegetables or in soups or make them into hummus over the next few days.
+I will eat them with other vegetables or soups or make them into hummus over the next few days.
 You can also use canned beans, but be sure to rinse them thoroughly and use fresh water to warm them on the stovetop.
 They usually have lots of salt added to them when they are canned.